RickCogley/octopress-all/source/_posts/2013-12-31-display-markdown-from-dropbox-with-mdwiki.markdown

 ###So, how do you display a markdown file via Dropbox?###

 If you have not signed up for Dropbox, [do it now for free](https://t.co/EJKPA6EUih) and install the software.
-Once done, you will find a Public folder inside your Dropbox folder, and that's where you need to put your folder and files.
-For example, make a folder called ``Markdown`` for storing your text files.
+Once done, you will need to enable your Public Folder using [this link](https://www.dropbox.com/enable_public_folder).
+Once that is done, you will find a Public folder inside your Dropbox folder, and that's where you need to put your folder and files.
+For example, make a folder called ``!Shared`` for storing your text files.

 The key to this solution is the wonderful opensource software ["MDwiki"](http://dynalon.github.io/mdwiki/#!index.md).
 Download the latest release [here](https://github.com/Dynalon/mdwiki/releases/latest), or my backup of the 0.6.1 version [here](https://dl.dropboxusercontent.com/u/5987939/!backups/MDwiki/mdwiki-0.6.1.zip).

 Extract the MDwiki zip, and copy its ``mdwiki.html`` and ``README.md`` files to your Markdown text file folder (remember Dropbox has a local folder in your hard disk, the contents of which are automatically synced to the Dropbox server in the cloud).
-Log into Dropbox.com on the web, navigate to the Public folder and your ``Markdown`` folder.
+Log into Dropbox.com on the web, navigate to the Public folder and your ``!Shared`` folder.
 Then right click on the ``mdwiki.html`` file, and copy its Public URL.

 Any Markdown-formatted text file will do for this experiment, so let's start by displaying the ``README.md`` file.
 Paste the Public URL from above into your Internet browser address box, remove the s from the https, and add ``!#`` followed by the filename of the Markdown text file.
 Like so: